Restricted Stock Unit Agreement Granted Under

-> This Agreement evidences the grant by the Company on the Issue Date (or the “Grant Date”) to the Participant of restricted stock units (each an “RSU,” and collectively the “RSUs”) pursuant to the Company’s 2012 Stock Incentive Plan (the “Plan”).
+This Agreement evidences the grant by the Company on the Grant Date (or the “Grant Date”) to Participant Name of Number of Awards Granted restricted stock units (each an “RSU,” and collectively the “RSUs”) pursuant to the Company’s 2012 Stock Incentive Plan, As Amended (the “Plan”).
 Each RSU represents the right to receive one share of the common stock, $.001 par value per share, of the Company (“Common Stock”) as provided in this Agreement.
 The shares of Common Stock that are issuable upon vesting of the RSUs are referred to in this Agreement as “Shares.”

-(b) If the requirements of paragraph (a) are satisfied, then the RSUs shall vest as to 33.3% of the number of shares granted on the first trading day following the ____ year end earnings release and as to an additional 33.3% of the number of shares granted on each anniversary of the initial vesting date until the third anniversary of the initial vesting date.
+Subject to Section 3 of this Agreement, the RSUs shall vest as to ___ of the original number of RSUs on the ___ anniversary of the Grant Date and as to an additional ____ of the original number of RSUs at the end of each successive ____ period following the first anniversary of the Grant Date until the ____ anniversary of the Grant Date.
 The Participant must hold vested shares for one year from the vesting date, less shares valued at an amount equivalent to the Participant’s tax liability applicable to the vested shares at the Participant’s marginal tax rate.
 The Participant’s tax liability may exceed the minimum statutory withholding.

 (b) No Fractional Shares.
 No fractional Shares shall be issuable pursuant to any RSU.
 In lieu of any fractional shares to which the Participant would otherwise be entitled, the Company shall pay cash in an amount equal to such fraction multiplied by the Fair Market Value (as defined in the Plan) of a share of Common Stock.

 (c) Termination of Employment.
 In the event that the Participant’s employment with the Company (and any parent or subsidiary thereof) is terminated for any reason by the Company or by the Participant other than by reason of death or disability (within the meaning of Section 22(e)(3) of the Internal Revenue Code of 1986, as amended (the “Code”)), the RSUs shall cease vesting as of the date of termination.
-In the event the Participant’s employment with the Company (and any parent or subsidiary thereof) is terminated by reason of death or disability (as defined previously in this Section 4.(c)), the pro-rata amount of RSUs attributable to the time elapsed between the grant date and the termination date shall immediately vest, and fractional shares will be rounded down to the nearest full share and will not be distributed or paid in cash.
+In the event the Participant’s employment with the Company (and any parent or subsidiary thereof) is terminated by reason of death or disability (as defined previously in this Section 4(c)), the pro-rata amount of RSUs, attributable to the number of completed months employed between the grant date and the termination date shall immediately vest, and fractional shares will be rounded down to the nearest full share and will not be distributed or paid in cash.

 Except as set forth in the Plan, neither the Participant nor any person claiming under or through the Participant shall be, or shall have any rights or privileges of, a stockholder of the Company in respect of any Share issuable pursuant to the RSUs granted hereunder until such Share has been delivered to the Participant.

-(b) The Participant acknowledges that no election under Section 83(b) of the Code may be filed with respect to the RSUs.
+(c) The Participant acknowledges that no election under any local tax code or acts may be filed with respect to the RSUs.

 (c) It is understood that the Participant and the Company may agree from time to time, subject to compliance with applicable laws, to procedures to be implemented, in lieu of the procedures set forth in paragraphs (a) and (b) of this Section 8, to fund the Withholding Amount.